 14. Understand life inside the amazing Dharavi slum (from USD 19.0)

 Asia’s largest slum, Dharavi made popular by the movie Slumdog Millionaire is a teeming settlement that is not just about poverty, but also about optimism and human ingenuity.
 Cramming nearly 700,000 people into just 520 acres (210 hectares), within the slum, you’ll find medical facilities, educational institutions, small-scale business enterprises, and of course homes.
 Walking through it gives a new perspective of the human spirit!
 Several companies offer tours of Dharavi, with many having Dharavi residents as guides so you get insider insights into living there.

 Savour the city's rich culture

-One of the most exciting experiences of Mumbai is exploring the different food experiences offered by the city.
+One of the most exciting experiences of Mumbai is exploring the different food experiences offered by the city, including non-vegetarian restaurants and best spots for biryani.
 Step outside your comfort zone and try out the local delicacies you find in street food stalls and restaurants, you won’t regret it.
 Ask advice from someone local to find out which ones are safest and will appeal most to you.

 Get Trip101 in your inbox

 Create an account to bookmark our articles, like local expert tips, receive great stories in your inbox, and follow writers and topics that you love.Log in with Facebook Log in with Twitter Log in with Google ×